Overview of edition: The Mary Hamilton Papers

 All authors and other correspondents in the edition, plus (in principle) all persons mentioned in the transcribed texts, have been entered in a 'personography' created by the project team.
 This supplies the brief tooltips that appear over mentions of persons, and it is planned to offer a click-through to fuller biographical information on those persons who have been identified.
 Meanwhile a listing of fields for name, dates, authority files/biography and ID is available here.

-An external database system called HEURIST is being used by research teams in the project to gather and index tagged data from the files, in order to reveal and display connections.
-In future there will be access via the project website to network information on the archive derived via HEURIST.
+An external database system called HEURIST has been used by research teams in the project to gather and index tagged data from the files, in order to reveal and display connections.

 Metadata from the correspondence element of the edition has been encoded in 'Correspondence Metadata Interchange Format' (CMIF) and added to a searchable international index of letters, correspSearch, with persons and places linked to authority files.
 An exciting beta feature on the site has a network map based on the correspondence and useful geographical maps and bar charts, here.